A complete guide to Cambridge IGCSE Physical Education

 Participation in sport, barriers to participation, the role of media and sponsorship in sport, ethics and drugs in sport, and the international sporting calendar.

-Component 2: Practical performance
+Component 2: Coursework

 Practical assessment preparation